CR-HSDC/School_District_Analysis/Readme.md

 *  Scores by school size
 *  Scores by school type

-Additionally, the effects of removing the St Thomas High School Ninth Grader data is also discussed, where relevant.
-All of this findings are discussed within the "PyCity School District Analysis Results" section below.
+Additionally, the effects of removing the St Thomas High School Ninth Grader data is sicussed, where relevant.
+All of these findings are discussed within the "PyCity School District Analysis Results" section below.

 ## **PyCity School District Analysis Results**